KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 5. Discuss what you learned from this homework in your own words in your Fieldpad.

 **Homework Reflections:**
 (Note that unless otherwise stated, all homework is due at 8 am on the day of the next class session.)
-Use the Cybersecurity Field Pad to record your in-class reflections.
+Use the AI and Machine Learning Field Pad to record your in-class reflections.

 ### In addition to the normal stuff, be sure to pack all of the following in your carry-on bag (not your checked luggage.)